akash-network/website-5-archive/content/en/blog/public-cloud-is-a-public-utility/index.md

 The process has functioned well so far, and Overclock achieved great success with shipping, two major mainnet upgrades that brought us Persistent storage, and IP Leasing.

-But as the saying goes, "If you want to go faster, go alone; if you want to go further, go together."
+But as the saying goes, "If you want to go faster, go alone; if you want to go far, go together."
 We believe that by opening up the process, we can achieve our goal of radical decentralization faster and further.

+> If you want to go faster, go alone; if you want to go far, go together.

 Akash should utilize the strong developer community and open organization tools available to reach its potential.
 The Akash community is much larger than Overclock's employee pool.
 By allowing people to participate voluntarily, we can leverage their skills and values to help achieve the goal of executing our [product strategy](https://akash.network/community/core-groups/product-strategy/).